 On the walk out to see the Kilauea Eruption (see above), you will also see this dramatic lava archway, carved out of the lava by the pounding of the waves across thousands of years.

 Wai ‘Opae Marine Sanctuary

 This is a series of lava pools connected to the ocean.
-Wai 'Opae has some of the most spectacular coral on the Big Island, possibly because of the warm, protected waters.
-Most of the pools are reasonably shallow (standing depth) with a few going down about twenty feet in depth.
-There are exceptional examples of plate coral, all sorts of butterfly fish, wrasse, tangs and other fish.
+Wai 'Opae had some of the most spectacular coral on the Big Island, possibly because of the warm, protected waters.
+Most of the pools were reasonably shallow (standing depth) with a few going down about twenty feet in depth.
+There were exceptional examples of plate coral, all sorts of butterfly fish, wrasse, tangs and other fish.
 UNFORTUNATELY, these are just memories, as the quite cove has been erased by recent lava flows.
 Enjoy the memories.
 I will set up a memories page at some point as well for those of you who remember it fondly.

 The falls are a short drive from Hilo (just uphill), easily visible from the parking lot and are spectacular.
 While not as big a vertical drop as Akaka Falls, the sheer flow of water is amazing.
 On a sunny day, the mist at the bottom of the falls makes a wonderful rainbow.

 This wonderful black sand beach has shady coconut trees, a small concession, a pond with ducks and turtles everywhere!
 If you want to see turtles, go to Punalu'u Beach.